 All these symptoms could worsen or combine with other pre-existing conditions that may devastate the person using.
 Users with asthma, for example, may find that they have an even harder time breathing if smoking marijuana.

 People who suffer from anxiety may also experience worsened anxiety effects caused by marijuana, despite the drug being touted as a way to relax and relieve stress.

 As mentioned earlier, more and more people are starting to use marijuana because they believe it will help them with any painful symptoms they may be feeling.
-But what they don’t know is that with the good comes the bad, and there are many negative side effects to using marijuana.
+But they don’t know that with the good comes the bad, and there are many negative side effects to using marijuana.